bcGitHub15/C1Statistics/README.md

 and a position sensitive detector at the 8m mark, using three different settings of the 4-jaw collimator, left 2cm, middle 2cm, and right 2cm, all with full height slit.
 All results are done with Poisson Monte Carlo turned on.
 They possiby should be re-done with the normal Monte Carlo.

+Feb 8th 2023 Now have C1 analyses of left, center, and right vertical slit settings of the 4-jaw slit going to a 3x3 array of spectrum detectors and top and center 1cm sq. settings (1cm centered in x) going to the same array.